Lincoln–Douglas debate format: Theory shells

 A theory shell proposes rules to follow in a debate.
 The negative can do this by criticizing something the affirmative does that does not follow their vision of the debate.
 Shells include arguments such as that of disclosure theory and have become increasing popular in the high school circuits.
 A theory shell consists of four parts: the interpretation, violation, standards and the voters.
-A theory shell most often uses fairness and education to weigh the round, but many other standards and values are used when debating on them.
+A theory shell most often uses fairness and education to weigh the round, but many other standards and values are used.
+Theory shells may also be read on the affirmative, usually read in the 1AR, with a justification of "1AR Theory Good" in the 1AC.

+Tricks

+Tricks are a type of argument that relies upon the technical nature of progressive debate, focusing on trying to "out-flow" your opponent, or making them concede arguments.
+This can stem from the idea in progressive debate that concession equals truth, which makes room for some technically abusive arguments.
+A common trick used by the affirmative is to say, "evaluate the debate after the 1AC," asking the judge to vote only on the content in the 1AC, automatically voting affirmative.
+These arguments have become extremely controversial with judges, many explicitly saying on their paradigm to strike them if you are a "tricks debater."

 Plans

 Sometimes, the affirmative advocates for a plan, which is a certain specified action which falls under the resolution.
-For example, with the January/February 2015 Topic (Resolved: Just governments ought to require that employers pay a living wage) a plan could have been to bring the Asia Floor Wage to a living wage level.
 These arguments are often countered by theory (see below) or topicality.
 Plans originated from policy debate.
 Despite the growing popularity of affirmative plans, they are unacceptable in certain debate districts.
 In some states, the ballots used by judges instruct them to disregard affirmative plans.
 The only type of case that is virtually universally accepted is the value/value criterion/contention structure, and even that has its detractors.

 Recently, methods of winning the round have become prominent that cannot be classified as true cases, because they are used as a semi-independent part of or in addition to the case proper, and do not advocate an extensively developed position.
 These include the "a priori" or "prima facie" argument which attempt to demonstrate that the resolution is true/false outside of the typical syllogistic model, most commonly by collapsing it into a tautology or presenting some reason why it's nonsensical.
 "Theory" debate, which says that an opponent's argument or style of argumentation (e.g. talking too fast or interpreting the resolution in a certain way) is unfair or noneducational and explains why fairness or educational considerations supersedes the resolutional evaluation, has also proliferated.
 Like atypical cases, the merit of these types of arguments is heatedly contested, although both are common on the national circuit.